Rwanda Cricket Stadium: History

 In 2016, Rwanda captain Eric Dusingizimana achieved a Guinness World Record for batting 51 continuous hours at Amaharo Stadium in Remera.
 This was done to raise funds for the construction of the ground.

 Once opened, the ground quickly gained prominence in African cricket and hosted various ICC events.
 In 2018, the ground was selected to host the matches in the 2018–19 ICC World Twenty20 Africa Qualifier Eastern Sub-Region group.
 Once all associate members were given T20I status in 2019, the ground hosted its first T20I on 18 August 2021.

 The stadium also hosted the 2019 Kwibuka Women's T20 Tournament, a women's cricket tournament, in remembrance of the victims of the 1994 Rwandan genocide.
 Their successful hosting of multi-national tournaments during peak COVID-19 pandemic following the safety protocols had led to being given more tournaments subsequently.

 In November 2022, the ground surpassed the Harare Sports Club as the cricket oval to host the most T20I matches in Africa.
+As of May 2025 it has hosted 115 T20I matches, and 61 women's T20I matches.

-Notable Events
+Notable events

 The following notable events were hosted here with ICC International Status: